Marcus Cooper (American football): Professional career

+Pre-draft

 Coming out of Rutgers, Cooper was projected by the majority of NFL draft experts and analysts to be selected in the seventh round or be a priority undrafted free agent signing immediately after the conclusion of the draft.
 He did not receive an invitation to the NFL Combine due to the fact that Cooper was not a highly projected prospect.
 On March 13, 2013, Cooper participated at Rutgers pro day and opted to perform all of the combine and positional drills for the team representatives and scouts from all 32 NFL teams.
-His overall performance was seen as a success and showcased his ability.
-He was ranked the 40th best cornerback prospect in the draft by NFLDraftScout.com.
+His overall performance was seen as a success that showcased his ability.
+He was also ranked the 40th best at his cornerback position as a prospect in the draft by NFLDraftScout.com.

 San Francisco 49ers

-The San Francisco 49ers selected Cooper in the seventh round (252nd overall) of the 2013 NFL Draft.
+The San Francisco 49ers selected Cooper in the seventh round (252nd overall) of the 2013 NFL draft.
 He was the 29th and final cornerback selected during the draft.

-On May 10, 2013, the San Francisco 49ers signed Cooper to a four-year, $2.20 million contract with a signing bonus of $45,896.
+On May 10, 2013, the 49ers signed Cooper to a four-year, $2.20 million contract with a signing bonus of $45,896.

 He competed with Tramaine Brock, Chris Culliver, Darryl Morris, and Lowell Rose throughout training camp for a job as a backup cornerback.
 On August 31, 2013, the San Francisco 49ers waived Cooper as part of their final roster cuts.

 Kansas City Chiefs

+2013

 On September 1, 2013, the Kansas City Chiefs claimed him off waivers and added him to their active roster.
 Upon arrival, head coach Andy Reid named Cooper the Chiefs' fourth cornerback on their depth chart behind veterans Sean Smith, Brandon Flowers, and Dunta Robinson.